scottdlai/a-star-pathfinding/README.md

 - `Start node` is represented by a green rectangle

-- `End node` is represented by a red rectangle.
+- `End node` is represented by a red rectangle

-- `Walls` are represented by dark blue rectangles.
+- `Walls` are represented by dark blue rectangles

 - `Visited nodes` are represented by light blue rectangles